 Noteworthy CharacteristicsThis plentiful and charming genus offers plants with an abundance of flower colors and decorative leaf forms for both indoors and outdoors.

 CareDeadhead spent flowers consistently.
 Outdoors: grow in neutral to alkaline, well-drained soil and preferably full sun (regals prefer partial shade; zonals tolerate some shade).
 In hot climates, provide midday shade.
-In cold climates, overwinter indoors and trim back by one-third; repot when grown resumes.
+In cold climates, overwinter indoors and trim back by one-third; repot when growth resumes.
 Indoors: provide with a light soil mix, good light and ventilation, and midday shade.
 Fertilize every two weeks during growth, and water sparingly in winter.

 PropagationRoot softwood cuttings in spring, late summer, or early fall.
 Sow seed from late winter to early spring at 70°F.